 While the EPA is not responsible for the pipeline review process, it is one of many federal agencies that have advised the Obama administration on the pipeline project.
 The State Department, the agency that is responsible for the pipeline review, has clashed in the past with the EPA over earlier drafts of the pipeline’s Environmental Impact Statement, which the EPA said didn’t address the impacts on air and water quality among many other issues.
 The EPA, while under Jackson’s helm, has continued to raise serious concerns about the pipeline.

-Though questions concerning the reason for Jackson’s resignation still loom, environmentalists are elated over the nomination of John Kerry for Secretary of State to replace Hillary Clinton.
-While Clinton has been criticized for having close ties to Paul Elliot, a top TransCanada lobbyist and former deputy director her presidential campaign, John Kerry has been known as a vocal climate hawk.
+Though questions concerning the reason for Jackson’s resignation still loom, environmentalists are elated over the nomination of John Kerry for secretary of state to replace Hillary Clinton.
+While Clinton has been criticized for having close ties to Paul Elliot, a top TransCanada lobbyist and former deputy director her presidential campaign, Kerry has been known as a vocal climate hawk.

 In October 2011, Kerry, the head of the U.S. Senate’s foreign relations committee, vowed to use his influence to thoroughly examine the environmental impact of Keystone XL.